-- cpuprof (string output file): Turn on CPU profiling of hekad; output is logged to the output file. - max_message_loops (uint): The maximum number of times a message can be re-injected into the system.
+- cpuprof (string output_file): Turn on CPU profiling of hekad; output is logged to the output_file. - max_message_loops (uint): The maximum number of times a message can be re-injected into the system.
 This is used to prevent infinite message loops from filter to filter; the default is 4. - max_process_inject (uint): The maximum number of messages that a sandbox filter's ProcessMessage function can inject in a single call; the default is 1. - max_process_duration (uint64): The maximum number of nanoseconds that a sandbox filter's ProcessMessage function can consume in a single call before being terminated; the default is 100000. - max_timer_inject (uint): The maximum number of messages that a sandbox filter's TimerEvent function can inject in a single call; the default is 10. - max_pack_idle (string): A time duration string (e.x.
 "2s", "2m", "2h") indicating how long a message pack can be 'idle' before its considered leaked by heka.
 If too many packs leak from a bug in a filter or output then heka will eventually halt.
 This setting indicates when that is considered to have occurred. - maxprocs (int): Enable multi-core usage; the default is 1 core.
 More cores will generally increase message throughput.
 Best performance is usually attained by setting this to 2 x (number of cores).
-This assumes each core is hyper-threaded. - memprof (string output file): Enable memory profiling; output is logged to the output file. - poolsize (int): Specify the pool size of maximum messages that can exist.
-Default is 100. - plugin_chansize (int): Specify the buffer size for the input channel for the various Heka plugins.
-Defaults to 30.
+This assumes each core is hyper-threaded. - memprof (string output_file): Enable memory profiling; output is logged to the output_file. - poolsize (int): Specify the pool size of maximum messages that can exist; default is 100 which is usually sufficient and of optimal performance. - plugin_chansize (int): Specify the buffer size for the input channel for the various Heka plugins.
+Defaults to 50, which is usually sufficient and of optimal performance.